Our website uses cookies for statistical purposes.

 Yes, dual citizenship is possible in Portugal.
 Therefore, there is no need to give up your citizenship when gaining a new one.

-8. Do I need to renew the permanent residence in Portugal?
+8. Do I need to renew the residence permit in Portugal?

 Yes, even though Portugal permanent residence has unlimited validity, it has to be renewed once every 5 years.
 This is normally required if citizens change the domicile or marital status.